 Superficial Siderosis.
 Subpial Siderosis.
 Infratentorial Superficial Siderosis.
 No matter how your doctor officially labels your diagnosis odds are no one has the slightest idea of the battle you are about to face.
-A rare neurodegenerative condition is so uncommon it’s often not recognized by the rare disease organizations tasked with supporting us.

 What is Superficial Siderosis?